 Over the years, I’ve seen plenty of candidates who just didn’t know what they were getting into.

-In my live courses, I’ve often asked, “How many of you have downloaded the IBLCE’s Detailed Content Outline?”
+I’ve often asked my students, “How many of you have downloaded the IBLCE’s Detailed Content Outline?”
 I’ve asked this question to hundreds of course attendees, multiple times, in multiple different cities.
 Fewer than 10% raise their hands.

 Not knowing what you’re facing is a big clue to discovering why you failed the IBLCE Exam.